What happens to your body and brain when you orgasm

 To decode the cerebral dynamics at play during your peak moments, scientists harness the power of Functional Magnetic Resonance Imaging (fMRI) and Positron Emission Tomography (PET) scans.

-These sophisticated tools illuminate the neural choreography occurring within the brain, revealing intricate details about our responses to sexual stimuli.
+These sophisticated tools illuminate the neural choreography within the brain, revealing intricate details about our responses to sexual stimuli.

 Temporary shutdown of the rational mind